 Even if the thrower twists/turns during the throwing action, this should still be considered "kawazu-gake" and be penalised.
-Techniques such as o-soto-gari, o-uchi-gari, and uchi-mata where the foot/leg is entwined with opponent's leg will be permitted and should be scored.
+Techniques such as o-soto-gari, o-uchigari, and uchi-mata where the foot/leg is entwined with opponent's leg will be permitted and should be scored.

 - 2. To apply kansetsu-waza anywhere other than to the elbow joint.
 To attempt such throws as harai-goshi, uchi-mata, etc., with only one hand gripping the opponent's lapel from a position resembling ude-hishigi-waki-gatame (in which the wrist of the opponent is trapped beneath the thrower's armpit) and deliberately falling, face down, onto the tatami is likely to cause injury and will be penalised.
-No intent to throw an opponent cleanly onto his back is a dangerous action and will be treated in the same way as ude-hishigi-waki-gatame. - 3.
+No intent to throw an opponent cleanly onto his back is a dangerous action and will be treated in the same way as udehishiqi-waki-qatame. - 3.
 To fall directly to the tatami while applying or attempting to apply techniques such as ude-hishigi-waki-gatame (see point 2 above). - 4.
-To reap the opponents supporting leg from the inside when the opponent is applying a technique such as harai-goshi etc. - 5.
-To make any action this may endanger or injure the opponent especially the opponent's neck or spinal vertebrae. - 6.
-To intentionally fall backwards when the other contestant is clinging to his back and when either contestant has control of the other's movement. - 7.
-To lift the opponent off the tatami and forcefully push him back onto the tatami without a judo technique. - 8.
-To disregard the referee's instructions. - 9.
-To make unnecessary calls, remarks or gestures derogatory to the opponent or referee during the contest. - 10.
-To wear a hard or metallic object (covered or not). - 11.
-Any action against the spirit of judo (this includes anything that can be described as anti-judo) may be punished by a direct hansoku-make at any time in the contest.
+To reap the opponents supporting leg from the inside when the opponent is applying | 4.
+To reap the opponents supporting leg from the inside when the opponent is applying